variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 ---

 First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
-Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries.
-Join us on August 5 for the next one and check out the information below to see what is happening at each location.
+Held the first Friday of each month from 5-8 pm, it is a self-guided tour and maps are available at each of the participating galleries. &nbsp;Join us on August 5 for the next one and check out the information below to see what is happening at each location.

+### Academy Of Natural Therapy

+625 8th Avenue

+Atlas Gallery and John Galt Coffee will host a group show called “antecedent”.

+### ART MAN DO.Studio

+802 9th Street, Lower

+Atlas Gallery and John Galt Coffee will host a group show called “antecedent”.

+### ArtWerx Studio/Gallery

+924 8th Avenue

+Atlas Gallery and John Galt Coffee will host a group show called “antecedent”.

 ### Atlas Gallery and John Galt Coffee